astropy/halotools/docs/source_notes/empirical_models/factories/hod_mock_factory_source_notes.rst

 The bookkeeping of every step of the mock-generation is described in detail below.
 The design of the algorithm was built around the following considerations:

-1. The `HodMockFactory` should be able to correctly control mock-generation for a wide variety of (possibly inter-dependent) mappings from a halo table to a galaxy table.
+1. The `HodMockFactory` should be able to correctly control mock-generation for an interchangeable set of (possibly inter-dependent) mappings from a halo table to a galaxy table.
-2. It should be easy for users to include just a single additional component model without having to worry about any of the tedious bookkeeping of how memory is allocated for other galaxy properties or galaxy types.
+2. It should be easy for users to include just a single additional mapping without having to worry about any of the tedious bookkeeping of how memory is allocated for other galaxy properties or galaxy types.

 These two goals together drive the `HodMockFactory` to be written with a high-level of abstraction.
-So the price paid for the modeling flexibility and the user-friendliness of modeling new features is that the `HodMockFactory` gluing these behaviors together is complex.
+So the price paid for the modeling flexibility and the user-friendliness of designing new features is that the `HodMockFactory` gluing these behaviors together is complex.
 In this tutorial we describe every step in this abstract process, including a detailed look at the source code.